HmzAli/experimental-projects/README.md

-#### Links to personal projects that focus on visualizing codebase, infrastructure, software behavior, and other stuff
+#### Links to personal projects that focus on modelling and visualizing stuff

 &nbsp;
 #### [Allergic Text](https://github.com/HmzAli/allergic-text)